kimruddock/pawelgrzybek.github.io/_drafts/2017-01-21-my-setup-january-2017-january.md

 photo: 2017-01-21.jpg
 ---

 Programming is not the only thing that I read about although I mainly write about it very rarely scratching other subjects.
 You definatelly won't find gluten-free vegan cake recepies here, but there is a solid chance that I can share with you few words about some hardware.
 I [did it before](https://pawelgrzybek.com/my-web-development-setup/) about two years aago and I feel that it's just about right time to make fome following update.
-Things changed, things has been replaced but things mainly has been simplified and minimize.
+Things changed, some things has been replaced but things mainly has been simplified and minimize.
 I always enjoy to read about developers hardware / software setup so I thought you may like to read about mine.

 ## Hardware

-- minimal life
-- reduce maintanence
-- still apple fanboy but it may change at some point
-- iOS restrictive, new macbooks dont like it tooo much
+Mattias P Johansson, one of my favourite developers that I hightly recommend you to follow on [Twitter](https://twitter.com/mpjme) or [Youtube](https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q), made a [whole video](https://youtu.be/hlYiWznhhzw) about minimalism.
+Let me quote my favourite part...

+> Everything that you acquire, carries a little bit or tiny work that you have to do with it.

+When I was younger (not much younger, 2 - 3 years ago) I aimed to own things, latest devices, top spec computers, expensive cameras etc. It took me a while to relise that I'm much happier without it.
+Reducing maintanence cost and time that I had to spend with all those things gave me an extra chunk of time everyday that I can use to do other things like riding my bike, listenning good music or chilling out and do absolutelly nothing.
+Followed this principle my hardware setup didn't grow at all.
+Esentially I don't have (and don't want to have) things that I don't need.
+Let's check what's inside my bag.

 ### Macbook Pro with Retina display (Early 2015)

-- love it
-- does the job
-- dont use its power
-- one day change ideally for macbook pro 13 without touchbar, like phisical keys
-- warrenty till mid next year, dont care about change now
+This is exactlly the same computer that I had two years ago.
+It is a top spec MacBook Pro with 13 inchs screen from early 2015 (3.1GHz Dual-core Intel Core i7, 16GB 1866MHz LPDDR3 SDRAM, Intel Iris Graphics 6100 and 128GB PCIe-based Flash Storage).
+Of course when I saw a new MacBooks with Touch Bar my cursor hovered over buy button on Apple's website for a little while but...
+I really like my phicisacl Esc button, I don't need more powerful components and definatelly don't want to spend £2500 on something that I don't need (yet).
+I have an Apple care with extended warranty plan till mid 2018 — before that sexy body on new MacBooks won't convince to leave a small fortune on Tim Cook's pocket.

 ### iPhone 7 Plus 16GB